harrison-caudill/pylink/README.md

  * `model.py`: Contains the actual DAG Model class that houses the core logic of the calculations.

- * `budget.py`: Contains the logic to combine all of the tributaries into a single model.

  * `utils.py`: Utilities

  * `*.py`: Tributaries.
 These each provide boilerplate inputs and